pylover/nanohttp/README.rst

 Config File
 -----------

-Create a ``demo.yaml`` file.
+Create a ``demo.yml`` file.
 The file below is same as the default configuration.

-..  code-block:: yaml
+..  code-block:: yml

     debug: true